Annyv2/docs/articles/client-platforms/meteor.md

 ### 1. Installation

-Install our Meteor package from [Atmosphere](https://atmospherejs.com/) on your meteor application by running this command on your project folder.
+Install our Meteor package from [Atmosphere](https://atmospherejs.com/) on your Meteor application by running this command on your project folder.

 ```
 meteor add auth0:lock
 ```

-__Note:__  this package is designed to work with Meteor 1.2.1, so please run `meteor update` in the root of your project if you're using an older version.
+__Note:__  this package is designed to work with Meteor __1.2.1__, so please run `meteor update` in the root of your project if you're using an older version.

 ### 2. Before getting started